nthopinion/covid19/README.md

 To contribute as a physician or health provider, please email Nth Opinion to set up an account.
 Nth Opinion vets all applicants to ensure they are physicians and health providers.
 Email: signup@covid19webapp.com

-# How Our App Works: Users
+# How The App Works: Users

 We’ve built a database containing different questions and answers about COVID-19, which you can easily search through.